meowchao/clip-man/README.md

 # Clip-man

-WIP wanted to make clipboard history manager
+WIP wanted to make clipboard history manager(only works for wayland compositor)